mh250229/Selling_Configuration_Doc/BRM_Void_Limit_Restrictions.md

 **HTTP Methods:**

-* PUT Message_PUT
+* PUT VoidLimitRules_Put
-* GET Message_Get

-## GET BusinessRules_GetAll
+## PUT VoidLimitRules_Put

-Used to retrieve all the business rules set up in the system.
+Used to add a business rule to the system.

-/emerald/selling-service/c1/selling-configuration/message-settings/messages/{messageId}
+/emerald/selling-service/c1/selling-configuration/business-rules-settings/void-limits/{ruleId}

 ```json